shivam110601/shivam110601/README.md

 <!--🔹 **Python Developer | AI/DL Enthusiast | LLM Specialist**-->

 Welcome here!
-I'm a recent graduate and passionate developer specializing in **Python**, **Large Language Models (LLMs)**, and **Artificial Intelligence**.
+I'm a recent graduate and passionate developer specializing in **Python**, **Large Language Models (LLMs)**, and **Deep Learning**.
 I'm actively seeking opportunities where I can contribute my skills and grow as a professional in the field of AI and Machine Learning.

 ## 🚀 About Me
 - 🎓 **Education:** B.Tech. in ECE, NIT Silchar.